 Use Code “MRCLEAN” for 10% off All Cleaning Products!

-How to Clean a Glass Bong Using The Salt Method
+How to Clean a Glass Bong Using Isopropyl & Salt: Best DIY Method

 You can search “how to clean my bong” and get umpteen answers.
 Fact is, you can technically clean a glass bong in a lot of different ways.
 But, for the sake of simplicity, we’ve narrowed down what we believe to be the best way to clean a bong.
 Here’s what you’ll need: